RedRabbitDevelopment/doskara-servers/hosts/factory/readme.md

     doskara-admin@port $ ssh factory "/usr/local/doskara/build.sh myapp" < myapp.tar.gz

+(In the future, we will create a "docker" user for this host, through which all docker commands must be run.
+So eventually the ssh command will change to `ssh docker@factory ...`.
+But not yet.)

 The build script will report all relevant information back to stdout so that you are free to look at it/log it/whatever.

 In addition, the build script will implement some basic error-checking and sanity-checking.
 These checks will be documented here when they are implemented.